mountain view with flower

 I encourage you to make soul care a priority.
 Sometimes as busy moms we can’t sit down and take a bunch of time for Bible study.
 But maybe you can simply listen to an audio Bible as you do your laundry.

-I have been encouraged with the thought that in the Bible, God met women when they were working.
+I have been encouraged by the thought that in the Word of God, He met women when they were working.
 He can meet us in the mundane over dishes and laundry, if we simply turn our heart to Him.

 Bible and journal